 This constituent has a spouse relationship with another constituent.
 That relationship cannot be updated automatically because you do not have the necessary user permissions.
 To update the relationship, request that a user with Constituent Relationship permissions update this relationship to "Deceased Spouse."

-Once a Deceased Date is set on a Deceased Spouse, the Preferred Contact Method is changed to Do Not Contact.
+Once a Deceased Date is set on a Deceased Spouse, the Preferred Contact Method is automatically changed to Do Not Contact.
 The Deceased Spouse's Email Status is also changed to Opt-Out.